tvlooy/php-ext-dev-book/manuscript/NewExtensionParam.md

 };
 ```

-In the function, parse the parameter:
+In the function, parse the parameter.
+I will give you 2 examples.
+The first is
+the old way, that is still works and is in use in a lot of places.
+The second
+is the new way.

+Old way:

 ```c
 /* function hello(string $name): bool */